millennium-salander/autosend/README.md

 #### 2. Add your csv file.
 The name must be "users.csv"
 #### 3. Setup autosend.py with your email and password (exciting one)
 #### 4. Run the script

+#### You can also send custom html with images instead of plain text